oren/oren.github.io/articles/deno/README.md

 ## 2. Why do I care?
 Think Typescript but without Node's design flaws.

-* No need for `npm` or  package.json
+* Des not use npm.
+It uses modules referenced as URLs or file paths.
+* Does not use package.json in its module resolution algorithm.
-* All async actions return a promise
+* All async actions return a promise.
-* It requires explicit permissions for file, network, and environment access
+* Requires explicit permissions for file, network, and environment access.
-* Always dies on uncaught errors
+* Always dies on uncaught errors.
 * Uses "ES Modules" and does not support require().
 Third party modules are imported via URLs: `import * as log from "https://deno.land/std/log/mod.ts";`

 ## 3. Examples of using it